-When the session is saved, the state of the minimoog V is saved as is, even if the programming corresponds to no preset.
-For example, if you were working on a preset "BassOne" on which you had changed settings (without saving them as "BassTwo"), the next time you open the song, the minimoog V will load the preset "BassOne" plus the changes.
+When the session is saved, the state of the Minimoog-V is saved as is, even if the programming corresponds to no preset.
+For example, if you were working on a preset "BassOne" on which you had changed settings (without saving them as "BassTwo"), the next time you open the song, the Minimoog-V will load the preset "BassOne" plus the changes.

-The "Librarian Menu" in Pro Tools can of course be used with the minimoog V like any other plug-in.
+The "Librarian Menu" in Pro Tools can of course be used with the Minimoog-V like any other plug-in.
 Nonetheless, we recommend that you use the internal menu of the minimoog V. This is for several reasons:

-- Presets saved in this manner can be used in any other sequencer, making the exchange between users easier. - They will be compatible with the different versions of the minimoog V that will appear with its evolution.
+Presets saved in this manner can be used in any other sequencer, making the exchange between users easier.

+They will be compatible with the different versions of the Minimoog-V that will appear with its evolution.

-7.3.6 Automation in Pro Tools
+9.3.6 Automation in Pro Tools

-Automation works with the minimoog V like any other RTAS/HTDM plug-in (refer to the Pro Tools documentation for more details on plug-in automation).
-Preset changes, however (and thus cable movement) cannot be automated.
+Automation works with the Minimoog-V like any other RTAS/HTDM plug-in (refer to the Pro Tools documentation for more details on plug-in automation).
+Preset changes, however cannot be automated.